tpascarella/sr50/docs/investing/crypto.md

 # Cryptocurrency

 Crypto is making a lot of headlines, and for good reason, the technology is actively disrupting central and commercial banks, and has very promising implications for the future.

-However, along with that, there are a lot of unsavory individuals in this space, and a majority of ICOs currently fall somewhere in between incompetence and scams.
-You do need to do your homework.
-You can potentially lose everything if you are not careful.
+However, along with that, it has attracted a lot of unsavory individuals to this space.
+You do need to do your homework, you could potentially lose everything if you're not careful.

 :::tip

-As a general rule, it is wise to put your money into something, only if you can also explain to a 5 year old.
+As a general rule, it is wise to put your money into something only if you can also explain to a 5 year old.

 :::

 My current recommendation is to buy and hold into a diversified pool of tokens, from good founders.
-Bitcoin and Ethereum are the two main options, I also put money into Algorand.
-You can a link to my current portfolio at the bottom of the page.
+Bitcoin and Ethereum are the two main options.

-## Advantages
+## Advantages & Disadvantages

 :::tip Advantages